rich-pixley/rcmp/README.rst

 Installation
 ============

-Go into the ``python`` folder and install the Python modules.
+Install the Python modules.
 You can either do it for all users:

 .. code:: console